iewaij/idinn-streamlit/docs/tutorials/dual.rst

 Plotting and Order Calculation
 ------------------------------------------

-We can also inspect how the controller performs in the specified sourcing environment by plotting the inventory and order histories.
+We can inspect how the controller performs in the specified sourcing environment by plotting the inventory and order histories.

 .. code-block:: python

     # Simulate and plot the results
     >>> dual_controller.plot(sourcing_model=dual_sourcing_model, sourcing_periods=100)

-Then we can use the trained network to calculate optimal orders.
+Then we can use the trained network to calculate near-optimal orders.

 .. code-block:: python